Alishaw99/Document-surgery-App-main/README.md

 	1. Open the Anaconda Prompt.
 	2. Create a new environment:

-conda create --name document_buddy python=3.9
+conda create --name document_Surgery python=3.9

-(Replace document_buddy with your preferred environment name if desired).
+(Replace document_Surgery with your preferred environment name if desired).

 	3. Activate the newly created environment:

-conda activate document_buddy
+conda activate document_Surgery